A Distributed Conductance Tester Without Global Information Collection: A Distributed Algorithm for Testing Conductance

-We implement sampling of the set $Q$ by having each vertex $v$ sample itself by flipping a biased coin with probability $5000 \cdot \degree(v)/(\epsilon 2m)$.
-Therefore, we get that $|Q| = 5000/\epsilon$.
+We randomly sample a set $Q$ of $\Omega(1/\epsilon)$ \emph{source} vertices (each vertex $v \in V$ is sampled with probability proportional to its degree).
+Then we run a certain number of short random walks from each source in $Q$.
+Since a large part of the volume of our high-volume, low-conductance set $S$ consists of only sticky vertices in a bad conductor, some vertex in $Q$ will be sticky with sufficiently large probability.
+We use the number of walks received by each vertex from a specific source as a test criteria.
+We implement sampling of the set $Q$ by having each vertex $v$ sample itself by flipping a biased coin with probability $5000 \cdot \degree(v)/(2\epsilon m)$.
+Therefore, we get that $|Q| = 5000/\epsilon$ in expectation.
 It follows from Chernoff bound that the probability of~$Q$ having more than~$5500/\epsilon$ vertices is at most $e^{-23/\epsilon} \le e^{-23}$.
 Then, we perform $K$ random walks of length $\ell$ starting from each of the chosen vertices in~$Q$.
 The exact values of these parameters are specified later in the sequel.
-The entire algorithm is summarized in Algorithm~\ref{alg:disttester}.
+The pseudocode of the algorithm is presented in Algorithm~\ref{alg:disttester}.
 At any point before the last step of random walks, each vertex $v \in V$ contains a set $W$ of tuples~$(q, count, i)$, where $count$ is the number of walks of length~$i$ originating from source $q$ currently stationed at $v$.
 All these walks are advanced by one step (for~$\ell$ times) by invoking Algorithm~\ref{alg:moveOneStep}.
 At the end of the last step of the walks, Algorithm~\ref{alg:moveOneStep} outputs a set of tuples~$C_v$.
 Each tuple in $C_v$ is of the form $(q,count)$, where $count$ is the total number of~$\ell$-step walks starting at~$q$ that ended at~$v$.
 Then, in Algorithm~\ref{alg:disttester}, processor at vertex~$v$ goes over every tuple $(q,count)$ in $C_v$ (see Lines~\ref{line:checkCount1} to~\ref{line:checkCount2} of Algorithm~\ref{alg:disttester}), and if the $count$ value of any of them is above a pre-defined threshold~$\thresholdCount$, it outputs \emph{Reject}.
 If none of the tuples have their $count$ value above threshold, it outputs \emph{Accept}.
 The exact value of $\thresholdCount$ is specified later in the sequel.